 A-, B-, C-, D- or X-characters?

-As Jem characters re-appearing in new releases, commemorative aswell as new interpretations, like dolls, live-action movie and comics, it raises questions about what the characters included therein are chosen according to, and where those releases drag the line of what characters to include or when to include them.
+As Jem characters re-appear in new releases, commemorative aswell as new interpretations, like dolls, live-action movie and comics, it raises questions about what the characters included therein are chosen according to, and where those releases drag the line of what characters to include, or when to include them.

 Sometimes we fans don't agree with the importance/unimportance of certain characters.
 Like who is important to include, who is important not to change too much, and so on...